uogbuji/mlx-notes/2024/rag-basics2.md

 Chunk size plays a critical role in the effectiveness and efficiency of Retrieval-Augmented Generation (RAG) systems.
 The right chunk size balances the need for detailed, relevant retrieval with the speed and faithfulness of generated responses.

 - **Precision vs. Context:** Smaller chunks (e.g., 250–256 tokens) enable more precise retrieval, as each chunk is focused on a narrow context.
-However, if chunks are too small, important context may be lost, leading to fragmented or incomplete answers[1][2].
+However, if chunks are too small, important context may be lost, leading to fragmented or incomplete answers.
-- **Larger Chunks:** Larger chunks (e.g., 512 tokens or a paragraph) provide more context, reducing the risk of missing relevant details, but can dilute the representation if multiple topics are included, potentially lowering retrieval precision and slowing response generation[1][2][5].
+- **Larger Chunks:** Larger chunks (e.g., 512 tokens or a paragraph) provide more context, reducing the risk of missing relevant details, but can dilute the representation if multiple topics are included, potentially lowering retrieval precision and slowing response generation.
 - **Experimentation is Key:** There is no universal optimal chunk size.
 Start with sizes between 250 and 512 tokens and adjust based on your data and use case.
-Monitor both retrieval accuracy and system latency to find the best balance[1][2][4][5].
+Monitor both retrieval accuracy and system latency to find the best balance.
-- **Semantic Chunking:** Advanced strategies, such as semantically informed chunking (e.g., the SPLICE method), can further improve retrieval by aligning chunk boundaries with natural topic or section breaks, preserving meaning and context[6].
+- **Semantic Chunking:** Advanced strategies, such as semantically informed chunking (e.g., the SPLICE method), can further improve retrieval by aligning chunk boundaries with natural topic or section breaks, preserving meaning and context.

 ## Choosing the Right Embedding Model